The Omicron Delta Kappa Society and Educational Foundation, Inc.

 Roles and Responsibilities for At-Large Trustees

 One of the primary missions of The Omicron Delta Kappa Society and Educational Foundation, Inc. will be to develop a philanthropic community that supports the leadership programs and capabilities of O∆K and its members.
 In furtherance of this mission, the organization will accept gifts; manage the investment of endowments; and ensure that contributions are used consistent with donor intent.
 In doing so, the Society and Educational Foundation will strive to promote, nurture, and expand the culture of support for Omicron Delta Kappa.

 The O∆K Society and Educational Foundation Board of Trustees will seek individuals who are committed to support the organization’s work with their time, talent, and treasure.
 The expectations for non-elected/non-appointed officer trustees are detailed below so that those who authorize their names to be considered for nomination may do so with a clear understanding of the commitments they will be making to Omicron Delta Kappa.

-The board will meet four times a year, twice in person and two times electronically (however, in FY 2020 and 2021, there will only be one in person board meeting).
+The board will meet four times a year, normally twice in person and two times electronically (however, in FY 2020 and 2021, there will only be one in person board meeting).
 Meetings are scheduled a year in advance.
 Each trustee will serve on one of the five core committees (Development; Diversity, Equity, and Inclusivity; Finance; Governance and Trusteeship; and Mission) which normally meet four times per year.
 Preparation for and participation in board and committee meetings will typically require the equivalent of three to four days depending on travel time.
 Additional duties such as cultivation and solicitation visits, orientation, and mentoring may take an additional one to two days.

 All trustees must have the financial and governance acuity to meet their fiduciary responsibilities as board members.
 In addition, the board’s work requires leadership skills in development, finance, and trusteeship, and each trustee will serve on a committee aligned with her or his skills and passion.